Bioconductor/BioC2023/content/abstracts/paper19.md

 ---
-title: "Bridges from python to Bioconductor: applications in genetics and single-cell genomics"
+title: "Bridges from python to Bioconductor: applications in genetics and single-cell genomics**"
 tags: ["Workshop"]
 type: "blog"
 draft: false